Apollo-o/Whistle/CONTRIBUTING.md

 # Contributing to Whistle
-I want to make contributing to this project as easy and transparent as possible, whether it's:
+I want to make contributing to this project as easy and transparent as possible, whether you are:

 - Reporting an issue or a bug.
 - Discussing the current state of the code.